drshahizan/Python_EDA/assignment/ass2/hpdp/3H/case_study2b/readme.md

     <img src="sweetviz3.png" width=1500>
 </p>

-## Step 5: Pros And Cons Of Pandas Profiling
+## Step 5: Pros And Cons Of SweetViz

 **Pros of SweetViz:**
 1. Easy to use : As with just a few lines of codes it cangenerate a comprehensive report